Paul Goldschmidt Player Props: Cardinals vs. Giants

 Paul Goldschmidt At The Plate

-- Goldschmidt has an OPS of .835, fueled by an OBP of .398 to go with a slugging percentage of .437.
-All three of those stats lead St. Louis hitters this season.
+- Goldschmidt has an OPS of .949, fueled by an OBP of .417 to go with a slugging percentage of .533.
+All three of those stats are best among St. Louis hitters this season.

-- Among qualified hitters, he ranks 44th in batting average, while his on-base percentage ranks 20th and he is 79th in slugging.
+- Among the qualifying hitters, he ranks 17th in batting average, while his on-base percentage ranks ninth and he is 28th in slugging.

-- In 73.9% of his 23 games this season, Goldschmidt has picked up at least one hit.
-He's also had eight multi-hit games.

-- In 23 games played this year, he has hit a homer in two of them.
+- Goldschmidt enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .381 with two homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.